johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 > **Discuss how particular encounters with teaching or training have impacted your life**.

--	Why is it necessary to teach and train members of the Messianic Community?
+-	Why is it necessary to teach and train members of the messianic community?

 -	How are you passing on your experience and knowledge to others?